memgraph/docs/products/lab/v1.2.0/style-script.md

 "Hello"
   -> Hello
 ```
 It evaluates to the value `"Hello"` of type `String`.
-Newline character and
+The newline character and
-double quote can be escaped in strings using \\ (backslash).
+double quotes can be escaped in strings using \\ (backslash).
 ```
 "In the end he said: \"I am Iron Man!\""
   -> In the end he said: "I am Iron Man!"